Virgin Islands Catamaran

 Ferries:

-St Thomas (Charlotte Amalie) to Tortola (Road Town) 45 min
+St Thomas (Charlotte Amalie) to Tortola (Road Town) 50 to 90 min

 St Thomas (Red Hook) to Tortola (West End) 35 min